DIY Hall Tree Table

 This is where things got a little crazy.
 The bottom shelf notches fit great, but the legs are tapered.

-This is what happened when I tried to tap, tap, tap the shelf into place.
+This happened when I tried to tap, tap, tap the shelf into place.
 Can you see why it wouldn’t work with the tapered legs?

-I used some 1x4’s to trim out the top of the door to make it look more like a paneled door.
+I used 1x4s to trim the top of the door to make it look more like a paneled door.

-I’m testing everything to make sure it’s going to fit together to make the sewing cabinet hall tree come together.
-Don't you think that adding the trim to the door is a game changer for this DIY hall tree table?
+I’m testing everything to make sure it will fit together to make the sewing cabinet hall tree come together.
+Don’t you think adding the trim to the door is a game changer for this DIY hall tree table?

 Finish Max Paint Sprayer